 - Think about audio.
 Some states have two-party consent laws that can get you in trouble if you use your camera to record the voices of casual carpoolers, Uber or Lyft customers (for the Uber and Lyft drivers out there) or even fractious friends and family in your car who didn't know you were eavesdropping on them.

 - Know that dashcams cut both ways.
 If you get in an car accident with another driver, a visible dashcam is a sign that you have footage of it.
 The other person may tell their insurance company and their attorneys may want a copy of what you recorded on your camera.
 That could go badly if you were in the wrong, but don't get in the business of destroying evidence.

-Originally published earlier this year.
-Updated with current prices.
+Originally published in 2019 and updated with current prices.